 As the next round of state tests approach, it is important to review the facts around opting out of state tests.
-Each year misinformation about the impact of opt-outs is presented as fact to parents around the state as school district officials attempt to convince parents to have their children take the state tests.
-This fact sheet attempts to clear up the misinformation by reviewing the federal requirements for participation in the state assessments and potential consequences of opting-out for districts, students and teachers.
+Each year misinformation about the impact of opt-outs is presented as fact to parents, as school district officials attempt to convince parents to have their children take the state tests.
+This fact sheet attempts to clear up the misinformation by reviewing the federal requirements for participation in the state assessments and potential consequences of opting-out for districts and students.

 NYSUT fully supports a parent's right to choose what is best for their children.
-Despite the temporary moratorium that eliminates certain consequences of the state tests, these tests are still administered and used for "advisory" purposes and for identifying low-performing schools.
+There have been changes in state policies and laws that eliminate certain consequences of the state tests for students and teachers; however, these tests are still administered and used for "advisory" purposes and for identifying low-performing schools.